cnbbooks/lfe-manual/src/swe/priorities.md

 Given two options where one is more complex than the other, pick the simpler option and revisit the decision only if profiling shows it to be a performance bottleneck.

-However, avoid premature optimization.
+However, avoid premature optimisation.
 Don't add complexity to speed up something that runs rarely, since in the long run, it matters less whether such code is fast.